udayraj10/blood-connect-api/README.md

   complete.
 Completing an offer automatically marks the blood request as fulfilled — one action updates both records in a single transaction.

-- **Donor Eligibility Check**: Enforces a 90-day cooldown between donations.
-The system tracks each user's last donation date and blocks ineligible donors from accepting offers.

-- **Request Auto-Expiry**: Blood requests automatically expire based on urgency level — CRITICAL in 24 hours, URGENT in 72 hours, and NORMAL in 7 days.
-A background scheduler runs hourly, cancels expired requests, and cleans up all linked pending offers.

 - **Personal Stats Dashboard**: Every user can view their full activity summary — total donations, pending and accepted offers, total requests made, fulfilled and cancelled requests, current eligibility status, and next eligible donation date.

-- **Donor Search**: Search available donors by blood group, city, name, and account type.
-  Search results return limited public data only — phone and email are never exposed until a donation offer is accepted.

 - **Role-Based Access Control (RBAC)**: Two-tier role system enforced at both the URL and method level: